eggy/DayZ-Private/README.md

 You may optionally enable an in-game announcement system for ECPrivate.
 To do so, follow these steps:

-1. Run `perl db_migrate.pl --schema BlissMessaging --version 0.01`.
+1. Run `perl db_migrate.pl --schema ECPrivateMessaging --version 0.01`.
 Be sure to include any parameters needed for your specific database passwords / configuration.
 2. When building ECPrivate, you must add `--with-messaging` to your arguments, for example `perl build.pl --with-messaging`.
 3. Use `perl db_utility.pl --help` to learn how to use the `messages` command to manage your messages without any direct database interaction.